 While neurosyphilis itself is a complication of syphilis, untreated neurosyphilis can result in devastating neurological sequelae, including permanent paralysis, dementia, and death.
 Treatment should be initiated immediately as some complications may be reversible, and the success of therapy has an inverse relationship to the duration of the untreated infection.

 Most patients, in whom the diagnosis of neurosyphilis is made or considered, should receive an infectious disease and neurology consult.
-These specialties may guide further work-up, management and monitor response to therapy.
+These specialties may guide further work-up, management, and monitor response to therapy.

 Patients diagnosed with syphilis should receive counsel regarding disease transmission and risk reduction via safe sex practices.
 Pregnant patients should also have counseling on the possibility of vertical transmission.
 All patients should receive education on the signs and symptoms of neurosyphilis.
 Patients under therapy for syphilis should be informed about the need for repeat titers as a test of cure; patients who are treated for syphilis and fail to achieve a four-fold decline in non-treponemal titers within 6 to 12 months may have unrecognized neurosyphilis necessitating further work-up and more aggressive treatment.
 All patients diagnosed with neurosyphilis should also undergo testing for HIV.
 Providers should inform patients who are undergoing treatment of the Jarisch-Herxheimer reaction as a potential occurrence.

 Neurosyphilis is a complication of syphilis that can occur at any time post-exposure with syphilis.
 With the advent of penicillin, it had reached a nadir until the 2000s when it saw a resurgence, particularly in those with high-risk behavior including the MSM and HIV population.
-It can be asymptomatic or it may result in a range of diseases which include meningeal, meningovascular, general paresis and tabes dorsalis.
+It can be asymptomatic or it may result in a range of diseases which include meningeal, meningovascular, general paresis, and tabes dorsalis.
 Confirmation is via history and CSF studies.
 Penicillin is the mainstay of treatment, and confirmatory CSF studies should be performed every six months until resolution.
 The Jarisch-Herxheimer reaction is an expected response and treatment is supportive with acetaminophen.

-In the diagnosis and treatment of neurosyphilis, communication between providers may expedite the treatment process.
+In the diagnosis and treatment of neurosyphilis, interprofessional team communication between providers may expedite the treatment process.
 Communication between the consulting provider, and specialties including infectious disease, and neurology, as well as laboratory technicians and pharmacists, helps guide the management of a patient with suspected or confirmed neurosyphilis.
 It is critical to arrange appropriate follow-up with patients being treated for syphilis/neurosyphilis to confirm complete resolution, which includes the reversal of symptoms and prevention of permanent disability.